 The saxophone instantly became more than just an instrument for Rhoda, it was the core of her healing process.

 Rhoda learned to play by taking her horn to church every Sunday.
 She would play off to the side, without a microphone, until she was ready to play up front.
 Today, Rhoda is a very well known Saxophonist in St. Louis, MO.
 She has been fortunate enough to perform in Dubai at the Dusit Thani Hotel, as well as in the Bahamas.

 In 2017, Rhoda competed in the "Amateur Night At The Apollo" competition at the world famous Apollo Theater in Harlem, NY.
 She made it to the final round by taking first place on the first and second round and second place the third round.
 Rhoda has performed with, and opened for artists such as: Donnie McClurkin, Daryl Coley, Vickie Winnans, Chante Moore, Donell Jones, Carl Thomas, Naughty By Nature, Freddie Jackson, After 7 and many many more.

-Rhoda's greatest joy in life was holding her daughter London in her arms for the first time.
+Rhoda's greatest joy's in life was holding her daughter London in her arms for the first time and getting married.
 Losing her mom at a very young age left her feeling alone until her little princess came into the world.
+Then she was blessed with bonus daughter and son!
 To her family is everything.
 Rhoda's goal is to become a household name around the world.
 Now sit back and watch her soar!